decidim/decidim/docs/advanced/metrics.md

 ## Configuration

 - A **crontab** line must be added to your server to maintain them updated daily.
-You could use [Whenever](https://github.com/javan/whenever) to manage it directly from the APP
+You could use [Whenever](https://github.com/javan/whenever) to manage it directly from the APP.
+You probably want to schedule a `bundle exec rake decidim:metrics:all` every night.
 - An **ActiveJob** queue, like [Sidekiq](https://github.com/mperham/sidekiq) or [DelayedJob](https://github.com/collectiveidea/delayed_job/)

 ## Persistence